aihegedus-bookingcom/aboutme/README.md

 # My job
 As Software Engineering manager my job is to:
-* Help ${company_X} processes & technology so that we can have a scalable organisation by:
+* Help Booking.com processes & technology so that we can have a scalable organisation by:
   * Attract and retain world-class talent (that's you)
   * Coach teams and enable them to grow
   * Mentor ICs & managers